 13 of 13

-Strollers?
-At Comic-Con?
-Why?Why anyone would bring along a kid who needs a stroller to Comic-Con is beyond my comprehension, but thousands of people do it each year, despite the crushing hordes of people.
-Nevertheless, to those parents who insist on doing so, let it be known that you can't bring the strollers into certain halls and rooms.
+To those parents who insist on bringing small children and strollers, let it be known that you can't bring the strollers into certain halls and rooms.
 For safety reasons, the Fire Marshall will not be allowing strollers inside the programming rooms.
 This includes rooms 2, 4, 5AB, 6A, 6BCF, 6DE, 7AB, 8, 11AB, 23ABC, 24ABC, 25ABC, 26AB, 28E, 32AB, Ballroom 20, and Hall H.